neurallayer/roboquant-interactive/README.md

 # Usage
-This repo contains a number of Python applications that demonstrate how to use roboquant in an interactive development environment.
+This repo contains a number of Python applications that demonstrate how to use roboquant in an interactive environment.
 There are examples for `Jupyter notebooks`, `marimo notebooks` and `Streamlit apps`.

 If you don't want to install anything locally, you can try-out some of the examples in an online environments by clicking one of the links below: